 Eagle Creek Academy

 Our end-of-the-year art show showcased the children's incredible talent and creativity.
+We have some very talented artists at ECA!

 Green School Art Contest